Mutton Dressed as Lamb

 "'mutton dressed (or dressed up) as lamb' has, since latish C19, been directed at middle-aged and elderly women dressing in an unbecomingly youthful fashion.
-Drawn from the terminology of the butcher's shop" [Eric Partridge, "A Dictionary of Catch Phrases American and British, from the Sixteenth Century to the Present Day].
+Drawn from the terminology of the butcher's shop" [Eric Partridge, Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day].

 When words that express